spereira02/unet_binary_segmentation/README.md

 This repository contains a **binary image segmentation** project developed as part of a university machine learning course.
 The task is to segment **mugs** from RGB images by predicting a binary mask for each input image.

+The goal was not to detect arbitrary mugs in general: other mugs could also appear in the scene, including unlabeled mugs or mugs with different labels, and were treated as background.
+This makes the task more selective than generic mug segmentation.

 The project implements a **custom U-Net style convolutional neural network in PyTorch** together with a full training and evaluation pipeline.

 My main work focused on: